 The first few rays of sunshine struggled to pierce the dense winter foliage.
-Jungle animals scurried around for what would be their last chance at a meal before daylight.
-A couple of wild boar, bellies full of sugarcane, grunted their way past a 300-strong herd of chittal (spotted deer) towards the edge of the field and the safety of the teak.
+Jungle animals hurried in search of their last chance at a meal before daylight.
+A couple of wild boar, bellies full of sugarcane, grunted through a 300-strong herd of chittal (spotted deer) as they too slowly grazed their way towards the edge of the field and the safety of the teak.

 All was normal in the jungle.